Engineers Without Borders (Canada): In Canada

 In Canada, EWB Canada engages in numerous educational and public outreach activities in Canada including educating high school students about international development issues via the School Outreach program, enhancing curricula at some universities by developing assignments or courses for engineering students, and informing the Canadian public on global development issues.
 EWB Canada also works in advocacy campaigns aimed convincing the Canadian government to change policies and laws concerning international development issues.
 This is done through letter writing and meeting with politicians, among other means.
 Unknown to many, EWB Canada played a large role in the Canadian Live 8 concert in 2005 and has won numerous awards both nationally and internationally.

 EWB Canada is a young, rapidly growing student-driven organization based on university chapters across Canada, with a national office in Toronto to support the university chapters and to co-ordinate and train overseas volunteers.
 As of January 2009 there are 26 university chapters, 7 professional chapters and more than 35,000 members nationwide.
 Paid staff is kept to a minimum in the organization, in order to run the organization as efficiently as possible; all positions outside the national office are volunteer.
 The members are primarily engineering students, although a number of non-engineering students are active members and have volunteered overseas.

 There is an annual EWB Canada national conference every year in late January which is currently the largest international development conference in Canada.
 Its location varies from year to year depending on the chapter hosting it.

 To raise money, EWB Canada created the Run to End Poverty (R2EP) national movement in 2009.
 Since its inception, it has had more than 50 events, in 18 different cities, raising over $600,000.
 These events are organized entirely by their volunteer base, engaging close to a thousand runners each year from coast-to-coast.
 The goal of the initiative is to eliminate extreme poverty in sub-Saharan Africa.

+EWB Canada incorporates principles of social and environmental justice into its engineering initiatives, emphasizing sustainable and equitable development.

+The organization’s partnerships reflect Canada’s broader commitment to global justice and sustainability.